Texas to Illinois Moving Guide

 Want help with the heavy lifting?

 Planning a 994 mile interstate move from Texas to Illinois?
 This moving guide will help you compare living in Texas vs Illinois across 7 important categories.
-Compare the pros & cons (like blistering summer heat vs milder summer temperatures), food & health (like Brisket vs Chicago-style Deep Dish Pizza), real estate & housing (ranch, modern vs prairie, colonial), weather & wardrobe, cost of living & taxes (it's more expensive in Illinois), politics & religion, and education.
+Compare the pros & cons (like sweltering summer heat vs cooler summer temps), food & health (like Brisket vs Chicago-style Deep Dish Pizza), real estate & housing (ranch, modern vs prairie, colonial), weather & wardrobe, cost of living & taxes (it's more expensive in Illinois), politics & religion, and education.

 Key Takeaways: